travis-ci/docs-travis-ci-com/user/notifications.md

 ## Configuring HipChat notifications

-Notifications can be sent to your HipChat chat rooms using the following format:
+Send notifications to your HipChat rooms using the following key in your `.travis.yml`:

 ```yaml
 notifications:
   hipchat: [api token]@[room id or name]
 ```

+- `api token`: token of the user you want to post the notifications as.
+One of
+    * API v1 token your group administrator gives you.
+    * API v2 token you manage.
+- `hostname`: optional, defaults to api.hipchat.com, but can be specified for HipChat Server instances.
+- `room id` or `name`: id or name (case-sensitive) of the room you want to notify.
+If your room name contains spaces then use room id.

-> Note: We highly recommend you [encrypt](/user/encryption-keys/) this value if
+> Always [encrypt](/user/encryption-keys/) this value if
-> your .travis.yml is stored in a public repository:
+> your `.travis.yml` is stored in a public repository:
 >
 > ```bash
 > travis encrypt api_token@room_id_or_name --add notifications.hipchat.rooms